yunshanlii/cse15l-lab-reports/lab1.md

    [user@sahara ~/lecture1/messages]$ cd en-us.txt
    bash: cd: en-us.txt: Not a directory
    ```
-   When  used with a path to a file as an argument, the cd command will result in an "Not a directory" error as the cd command can not make a file the current working directory.
+   When  used with a path to a file as an argument, the cd command will result in a "Not a directory" error as the cd command can not make a file the current working directory.

 ## **ls command**
 > The list command-line command is used to list all the files in the working directory